Knee Replacement Surgery

 How do I get ready for knee replacement surgery?

 In addition to taking a complete medical history, your healthcare provider will do a complete physical exam.
-He or she may also take X-rays, urine tests, and blood tests, to check your overall health before surgery.
-You may also meet with a physical therapist to discuss rehabilitation after the surgery, equipment you may need (such as crutches or a walker), and modifications needed at home (for instance, toilet seat risers, tub or shower safety bars, and secure handrails at stairs).
+He or she may also take X-rays, urine tests, and blood tests to check your overall health before surgery.
+You may also meet with a physical therapist to discuss rehabilitation after the surgery, equipment you may need (such as crutches or a walker), and changes needed at home (for instance, toilet seat risers, tub or shower safety bars, and secure handrails at stairs).